 PMS in the ML and AI field don't necessarily need to go too deep into data science, because they're not going to be building the algorithms.
 But you just need to be able to understand, at the base level, what you're trying to do and what you want.
 So what your product is trying to do, and where AI fits in your product, so that you can be able to better talk about that with your data scientists, with your ML researchers and your engineers.
 They can take that information and say “we understand this now” and can decide to use this algorithm or not.

-Q. Why do you think some PMs are ‘scared’ of AI?
+Q. Why do you think AI PMs are ‘scared’ of?

-I suspect it would be a classic case of not being comfortable with the unfamiliar / unknown.
-Best way to build up knowledge is feeding intellectual curiosity.
-Read about it, network with people, ask lots of questions, consume information from across industries about user cases.
+I suspect it would be a classic case of not being comfortable with the unfamiliar/unknown.
+The best way to build up knowledge is by feeding intellectual curiosity.
+Read about it, network with people, ask lots of questions and consume information from across industries about user cases.
 Ultimately it's another tool and type of technology that can solve problems.
-PMs are all about finding solutions to problems, so it should abstract to another arrow in the quiver so to speak.
+PMs are all about finding solutions to problems, so it should abstract to another arrow in the quiver, so to speak.

 Now that ML is extremely mature, you just have to pick up at least some base knowledge on it, and you'll be far better for it, even if you’re not a research PM, because a lot of things that you're going to be building going forward are going to use ML in one way or another.

 I'm going to talk about machine learning and privacy for product managers, these are the two core areas I've spent my career in.
 And I think two extremely important areas for PMs to truly understand.